Two-phase averaged system justification for ideal gases without conductivity: Global solution and uniqueness for Navier-Stokes with low regularity temperature

 \subsection{Energy estimates and bounds}

 To justify the formal computations that follow, we assume that $(c,\rho,u,\theta)$ is smooth, and that $\rho>0$, $\theta>0$.
 The existence of such solutions is granted by the result of J. Li \cite{Li}, with minor modifications.
 We first present some notations and properties of operators.
 Then we present the conservation of mass and total energy and conclude with some bounds including an upper bound on the density and a lower bound on the temperature.
 We then present a key point in our paper which is a bound on the stress tensor $\sigma$, following an idea from J. Li that had to be adapted to the presence of the color function $c$.
 We can then give a bound on $\rho \theta$ and conclude with the lower bound for the density $\rho$ and the upper bound for the temperature $\theta$.
+The constants we will define in this section depend on $\mu_\pm,\gamma_\pm,\cv_\pm$ and $T$.
+For readability reasons, these dependencies will be implicit.